Table of Contents

 Specify execution time

-For example, if you want the profiler to automatically end after 300 seconds, you can specify it with the -d/--duration parameter:
+For example, if you want the profiler to automatically end after 300 seconds, you can specify it with the -d/--duration parameter in collect action:

 Generate jfr format result